 Pull a pendulum back and release it.
 You can let the pendulum swing back and forth on its own, or in the case of a clock, have it swing powered by the gears.
 Either way the principle of periodic motion affects the pendulum.
 The force of gravity pulls the weight, or bob, down as it swings.
-According to an answer to a question on the Ask A Scientist page of the Department of Energy's science education page, the pendulum acts like a falling body, moving toward the center of motion at a steady rate and then returning.
+The pendulum acts like a falling body, moving toward the center of motion at a steady rate and then returning.

 The swing rate, or frequency, of the pendulum is determined by its length.
 The longer the pendulum, whether it is a string, metal rod or wire, the slower the pendulum swings.
 Conversely the shorter the pendulum the faster the swing rate.
 This represents an absolute principle that will always work no matter the type of design.
 On grandfather clocks with long pendulums or clocks with shorter ones, the swing rate depends upon the pendulum's length.